 Databases use four variations of logical integrity:

-Entity integrity involves the creation of primary keys to identify data as distinct entities and ensure that no data is listed more than once or is null.
+- Entity integrity involves creating primary keys to identify data as distinct entities and ensure that no data is listed more than once or is null.
 This allows data to be linked to and enables its usage in a variety of ways.

-Referential integrity is the series of processes that is used to store and access data uniformly, which allows rules to be embedded into a database’s structure regarding the use of foreign keys.
-This allows for a consistent and meaningful combination of data sets across the database.
-Critically, referential integrity allows the ability to combine various tables within a relational database, facilitating uniform insertion and deletion practices.
+- Referential integrity refers to the processes used to store and access data uniformly, allowing rules to be embedded into a database’s structure regarding the use of foreign keys.
+This creates a consistent and meaningful combination of data sets across the database.
+Critically, referential integrity allows various tables to be combined within a relational database, facilitating uniform insertion and deletion practices.

-Domain integrity refers to the collection of processes that ensure accuracy in each piece of data included in a domain, or a set of acceptable values that a column may contain.
+- Domain integrity refers to processes that ensure accuracy in each piece of data included in a domain, or a set of acceptable values that a column may contain.